Nathan1291/WRFlux_lrf_les/README.md

 During the model run, fluxes, tendencies, and budget variables are averaged over time.
 The online calculations can be controlled in the namelist file or the registry file [`Registry/registry.wrflux`](https://github.com/matzegoebel/WRFlux/blob/master/Registry/registry.wrflux).
 The calculations do not affect the model evolution.

-The following namelist variables are available:
+The following namelist variables are available under the **&diag** section:

 - **`output_{t,q,u,v,w}_fluxes`** (default: 0): controls calculation and output for each variable;